-Supporting more households to access and use the internet and utilise online services in their homes is a key aim of GCC.
-Without digital connectivity, households will be unable to consistently access online services or experience the benefits that technology can provide.
+Supporting more households to access and use the internet and utilise online services in their homes is a key aim of GCC without an affordable digital connectivity, skills and access to devices, households will be unable to consistently access online services or experience the benefits that technology can provide.
 Connectivity is also required to enable opportunities for data to be collected and subsequently analysed, which informs business planning, policy development, service development and improve housing conditions.